top-banner-carbontax.jpg

 The Money: Who Would Pay The Price Of A Carbon Tax?

-While the Alliance states that the levy should fall onto the producer in the first instance, many producers will likely choose to offset these increased costs, at least partially, by increasing the price that retailers and ultimately customers pay for their products.
+While the Alliance states that the levy should fall onto the producer in the first instance, many producers will likely choose to offset these increased costs, at least partially, by increasing the price that retailers and, ultimately, customers pay for their products.
 This sort of trickle-down effect could play an important role in the extent to which the tax could bring about change.

 While taxing farmers and producers acts as an incentive to bring about change at the production level, historical evidence indicates that financial incentives at the consumer level are highly effective in bringing about behavioural change, indicating that a rise in prices could lead to consumers, however reluctantly, making more environmentally friendly dietary choices.
-Whilst maximising this benefit will be key to generating sufficient change, the government must also account for and mitigate any distributional impacts which could affect lower-income individuals disproportionately.1
+Whilst maximising this benefit will be vital in generating sufficient change, the government must also account for and mitigate any distributional impacts which could affect lower-income individuals disproportionately.1

 Where would the tax revenue go?

-On the other side of the coin, it is important to consider where the revenue from the tax could go, and how it could be used to positively incentivise farmers, encouraging and rewarding change, as opposed to relying solely on the cost-incurring aspect of the policy to bring about change.
-This could take the form of the government developing subsidy schemes for climate-positive actions such as tree-planting, as well as putting some of the money towards accelerating existing programs such as the the Environmental Land Management scheme which will see farmers financially rewarded for taking action to provide ‘public goods’ such as clean air, clean water and the protection of wildlife.1,10
+On the other side of the coin, it is important to consider where the revenue from the tax could go and how it could be used to positively incentivise farmers, encouraging and rewarding change, as opposed to relying solely on the cost-incurring aspect of the policy to bring about change.
+This could take the form of the government developing subsidy schemes for climate-positive actions such as tree-planting, as well as putting some of the money towards accelerating existing programs such as the Environmental Land Management scheme, which will see farmers financially rewarded for taking action to provide ‘public goods’ such as clean air, clean water and the protection of wildlife.1,10

 When Can We Expect To See Carbon Taxes?

-The call for a carbon tax comes as the very last of a series of recommendations made by the Alliance in its recent report ‘All Consuming: Building a Healthier Food System for People and Planet’.
-The changes – which the Alliance deems necessary if we are to meet our commitments to the Paris Agreement – include increasing public information and advice, mandatory environmental labelling, ending the practice of ‘buy-one-get-one-free’ promotions as a means to reducing household waste, and using state purchasing power in places such as schools and the NHS to transform the market, to change eating behaviours and increasing the supply of sustainable food.
+The call for a carbon tax comes as the last of a series of recommendations made by the Alliance in its recent report ‘All Consuming: Building a Healthier Food System for People and Planet’.
+The changes – which the Alliance deems necessary if we are to meet our commitments to the Paris Agreement – include increasing public information and advice, mandatory environmental labelling, ending the practice of ‘buy-one-get-one-free’ promotions as a means to reducing household waste, and using state purchasing power in places such as schools and hospitals to transform the market, change eating behaviours and increase the supply of sustainable food.
 The carbon levy should act as a final option, only to be brought in if the food industry has not enacted the other recommendations by 2025.1

 Related articles